 The Magpies welcome Manuel Pellegrini's side to St James' Park on Wednesday night following a 2-1 loss to their bitter rivals at the Stadium of Light last Sunday.

-Pardew, still adamant his side deserved something from the game, is looking for the team to bounce back against City, and is hoping to progress as far as possible in the competition.
+But Pardew, still adamant his side deserved something from the game, is looking for his side to bounce back against City, and is keen to progress as far as possible in the competition.

 The result at Sunderland has only increased the pressure on owner Mike Ashley, who has seen fans protest against his regime, but Pardew, who spoke to Ashley after the 2-1 defeat, insists the owner does have the best interests of the club at heart.